Reality Is Not Passive: Perception as an Active Force

 The Observer Is Part of the System

-One of the most persistent myths of modern thinking is the idea of an external observer — someone who can watch reality without influencing it.
-But no observation occurs from outside the system being observed.
+Attention!
+One of the most persistent myths of modern thinking is the idea of an external observer, someone who can observe reality without influencing it.
+But no observation occurs outside the observed system.

 Why Perception Matters in a Responsive Reality